Last updated on March 28th, 2019

 Sometimes, the USCIS officer might have to refer your application to a supervisor for approval.
 This may delay your green card for up to two weeks.
 In other cases, they’ll send you a Request for Additional Evidence (RFE).
-This process which can add 1-3 months to your waiting time.
+This process could add 1-3 months to your waiting time.

 When Will My Green Card Arrive?

 USCIS doesn’t have an exact timeline for when you should expect to receive your green card.
-However, their website mentions that you should receive it around 120 days after you enter the U.S. or pay your processing fees, whichever comes later.
+For green card applicants who enter the U.S. with an immigrant visa, the USCIS website mentions that you should receive it around 120 days after you enter the U.S. or pay your processing fees, whichever comes later.

 The important thing to remember is there is no time limit for when they must send you your green card.
 The fact of the matter is that they’ll send you the green card when they finish processing the paperwork.